mesosphere/dcos-docs-site/pages/dkp/dispatch/1.2/tutorials/ci_tutorials/repo-setup/index.md

 `your-user` with your actual GitHub username) and create a pull request from your feature branch against the master branch **of your fork**.

 A few seconds after you've created your pull request, you will see Dispatch report that a new CI build has started.
-You can click on the Details link to follow the build as it proceeds.
+You can select the Details link to follow the build as it proceeds.
 After it completes successfully, that status will be reported back to GitHub and your pull request will show that all its checks are passing.
 Merge the pull request.